cjohansen/cjohansen-no/resources/tech/a-better-playlist-shuffle-with-golang.md

 :body

-On the rare occasions that I hit "shuffle" in music players like Spotify, I don't really want to completely randomize a playlist.
+On the rare occasions that I hit "shuffle" in music players like Spotify, I don't really want complete randomization.
 In fact, what I want isn't very random at all.
 More than anything, my intention is "please play these songs with as much track-to-track variation as possible".

 --------------------------------------------------------------------------------
 :type :section